isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-hearts/index.md

 Spiders have the open circulatory system, which is different from that in mammals that have the closed circulatory system.
 The spiders has 1 heart that's a muscular tube pumping the hemolymph into the open circuit.

-The spider's bodies like the [Brown recluse](https://books.google. com/books? hl=en&lr=&id=OCypCwAAQBAJ&oi=fnd&pg=PA412&dq=Spiders+Have+Hearts&ots=kd5ld9canM&sig=BTTnLEI9RYd9m76MSBHlSGRYGIo) will be filled with the arthropod's haemolymph that's pumped via arteries into the sinuses (openings) that surround various internal organs.
+The spider's bodies like the [Brown recluse](https://books.google.com/books?hl=en&lr=&id=OCypCwAAQBAJ&oi=fnd&pg=PA412&dq=Spiders+Have+Hearts&ots=kd5ld9canM&sig=BTTnLEI9RYd9m76MSBHlSGRYGIo)will be filled with the arthropod's haemolymph that's pumped via arteries into the sinuses (openings) that surround various internal organs.
 The arthropod's blood would diffuse into the individual cells and later collected into the spider's heart.

 Related: Do Spiders Have Brains?